 Examples:

-- Write a series of children’s books that would be useful for a speech language pathologist working with bilingual children.
+- Write a series of children’s books that would be useful for a speech-language pathologist working with bilingual children.
 Explain in the reflection how the books exemplify particular principles.

 - Produce a series of podcast episodes that narrates an original story about a world where people have stopped dreaming.
 Explain in the reflection how various plot elements were inspired by Psychological theories of dreaming.